 Participate in Musculoskeletal, height and weight, and executive function assessments, which will be conducted prior to entering and immediately upon leaving the calorimeter room on visits two and three.

 Wear 2 monitors for the 48 hour period after visits two and three in the calorimeter room.
-During this time the Parent/Guardian is asked to complete two twenty-four hour food diaries, and a monitor log. and an EEG measurement headband
+During this time the Parent/Guardian is asked to complete two twenty-four hour food diaries, and a monitor log.

+During their time in the calorimeter room wear physical activity assessment monitors and an EEG measurement headband

 I have been advised of the potential risks and burdens associated with this study.
 I understand that my participation and my child’s participation is voluntary and that I and/or my child are free to withdraw from the study at any time.
 Withdrawal from the study will not affect my relationship or that of my child’s, with our childcare service or with the University of Wollongong now or in the future.
 Furthermore, I understand that the information provided may be used in journal articles, conferences presentations or future grant applications.